 If your student is billed for their program through their home institution, you should contact the study abroad, off-campus studies, or financial aid office at their school.
 They are best positioned to accurately answer questions pertaining to your students’ financial aid and the transferability of any scholarships they receive from their home institution.

-If you have an inquiry related to HECUA’s comprehensive fee or questions related to a tuition bill that you’ve received directly from HECUA, our bookkeeper Andi Cheney can assist you.
+If you have an inquiry related to HECUA’s comprehensive fee or questions related to a tuition bill that you’ve received directly from HECUA, our Director of Finance and Operations Andi Cheney can assist you.
 Andi’s email is email@example.com.

 What resources will my student receive prior to their program?